QualITAWG/qualitawg.github.io/index.md

 *Supported by the [CINI WG on SSQ](https://www.consorzio-cini.it/index.php/it/gdl/system-and-service-quality), by [University of Salerno](https://web.unisa.it/en/university), by [University of Pavia](https://portale.unipv.it/en), and by [University of Eastern Piedmont](https://www.uniupo.it/en).
-Hosted within the 17th ACM/SPEC International Conference on Performance Engineering, [ICPE26](https://icpe2026.spec.org/),in Florence, Italy at the [Innovation Center](https://innovationcenterfirenze.it/en/).*
+Hosted within the 17th ACM/SPEC International Conference on Performance Engineering, [ICPE26](https://icpe2026.spec.org/), in Florence, Italy at the [Innovation Center](https://innovationcenterfirenze.it/en/).*

 {% include figure.html img="SSQ_logo.png" alt="SSQ Logo" caption="" width="50%" %}